my-cumbria-logo, my-cumbria-logo Toggle navigation

 Firstly install the Libkey Nomad extension in your browser.

 In Google Scholar - if you click on a title you will go to the publisher's website.
-Where we have access to the article an image will pop up bottom left of your screen.
+Where we have access to the article an image, similiar to the one below, will pop up bottom left of your screen:

 Onesearch or Google Scholar?

 Onesearch searches all of our subscribed content so you should be able to get full text for most of your results (no system is foolproof!)
-It also has better search and filtering options supporting more efficient searching.
+It also has better search and filtering options supporting more efficient searching - see our guides Quick guide to OneSearch - basic and Quick guide to OneSearch - advanced

 Getting the best out of Google Scholar